ackinacki/ackinacki/README.md

 ## Stage 3.
 Launch After the GOSH Team Signal

-The Gosh team will announce the exact network launch time in advance (including day, hour, minute).
+The Gosh team has announced the exact network launch time ([day, hour, minute](https://t.me/ackinackinews/472)).
 So, either set up an automatic launch of the deployment scripts and staking on each server where the Igniter was running, or launch them manually at the specified time
   - [BK deployment instructions ](#block-keeper-deployment-and-running-staking-with-ansible)